GTimothee/compare-rags/README.md

 // Work in progress

-Working with RAG, I was wondering what was the faster way to setup a light graphRAG, which framework to use and which of the main frameworks was the best.

-The goal of this repo is to compare the inner workings and overall performance of:
-- Llama-index
-- LightRAG
-- Neo4j-graphrag
+## Introduction

+Objectives of the repo:
+- Compare python RAG frameworks
+   - which one is the simplest to setup and use?
+   - which one gives the best results without too much tuning?
+   - what is the best performance I can expect with a given framework?
+What is the optimal configuration?
+   - How far in complexity can we go?
+For example can we add some graphML on top of our knowledge graph?
+Is it simple or complicated to setup?
+Is the performance gain worth the effort?
+- Learn the inner workings of graph RAG
-Having implemented my own graphRAG solution with Noe4j python, I am also curious of how each solution has been implemented, and how they found solutions to many problems I faced.
+   - Having implemented my own graphRAG solution with Noe4j python, I am also curious of how each solution has been implemented, and how they found solutions to the problems I faced.

+Frameworks to test:
+- [x] Llama-index
+- [x] LightRAG
+- [ ] Neo4j-graphrag

 ## How the study is designed